Skip to navigation Skip to content

 • claims YA/ABSTUDY after the annual PIT review letters have been issued, and have not provided their parental income details for the current financial year, or

-• was previously exempt from the PIT and their exemption stops after the annual PIT review letters have been issued
+• was previously exempt from the PIT and their exemption end after the annual PIT review letters have been issued

-As part of the annual PIT review process, customers are issued a One Time Access Code (OTAC) and their parent(s)/guardian(s) can respond using the Advise Parental Income (API) online service.
+The annual PIT review letter includes a One Time Access Code (OTAC) that parent(s)/guardian(s) can use to respond using the API online service.
 See Completing Parent(s)/Guardian(s) details for the Base Tax Year and Current Tax Year (MOD JY) for more details.

 As the OTAC is linked to the review activity, the parent(s)/guardian(s) can use the OTAC multiple times, until the review has been completed.